Modular Networks for Compositional Instruction Following: Modular Instruction Following Networks

 During evaluation, the agent is given only full instructions (which are unsegmented and unlabeled), and must predict a sequence of actions to carry out the instructions, conditioning on the image observations it receives.

-Our modular architecture for compositional instruction following consists of a \emph{high-level controller} (Figure~\ref{fig:teaser}, left), and \emph{submodules} for each \subtask type (Figure~\ref{fig:teaser}, right).
+Our modular architecture for compositional instruction following consists of a \emph{high-level controller} (Figure~\ref{fig:teaser}, left), and \emph{modules} for each \subtask type (Figure~\ref{fig:teaser}, right).
 The high-level controller chooses \modules to execute in sequence based on the natural language instructions, and each chosen \module executes until it outputs a STOP action.
 The \modules all share the same sequence-to-sequence architecture, which is the same as the monolithic architecture.
-We initialize the parameters of each module with parameters from the monolithic model, and then fine-tune the parameters of each module to specialize for its \subtask.
+We initialize each module's parameters with parameters from the monolithic model, and then fine-tune the parameters of each module to specialize for its \subtask.